 This experience lead me to believe that couples, especially the younger ones, often post pictures of themselves for the wrong reasons.
 They may want to prematurely validate their relationship, make others jealous of their adventures, post private thoughts directed at each other…etc. Of course, if the couple terminates their relationship – the images risk disappearing.
 Alternatively, they may stay through multiple relationships as timeline of past conquests.
 Both scenarios risk causing turmoil among respective friend groups.

-There’s a lot of people who post intimate pictures of themselves and their significant other, but imagine when they break up… would it be best to delete everything or to keep it for the record?
+There’s a lot of people who post intimate pictures of themselves and their significant other, but imagine if they break up… would it be best to delete everything or to keep it for the record?
 What kind of reaction will the images cause amongst oneself, friends and family?
-Was it worth the instant gratification and the amount of likes that you got for the first 24 hours after posting?
+Was it worth the instant gratification and the number of likes achieved within the first 24 hours after posting?
 That’s definitely something to think about before posting.